RoboBa55/morse_transmitter/README.md

 * Morse code transmitter for cubesats or hamradio activity
 * Data from 🛰 🌌 space

-> Source code by NEEDRONIX s.r.o.
+<br> Source code by NEEDRONIX s.r.o.
 Slovakia, Europe (c)Robert Laszlo, OM1LD 2017
-> This C source code is from cubesat satellite skCUBE prepared for public use.
+<br> This C source code is from cubesat satellite skCUBE prepared for public use.

 ### Author
 * Robert Laszlo, OM1LD